 Constant Returns to Scale

-In figure 1, the stage II represents constant returns to scale.
+In figure 1, stage II represents constant returns to scale.
 During this stage, the economies accrued during the first stage start vanishing and diseconomies arise.
-Diseconomies refers to the limiting factors for the firm’s expansion.
-Emergence of diseconomies is a natural process when a firm expands beyond certain stage.
-In the stage II, the economies and diseconomies of scale are exactly in balance over a particular range of output.
+The term Diseconomies refers to the limiting factors for the firm’s expansion.
+The emergence of diseconomies is a natural process when a firm expands beyond a certain stage.
+In stage II, the economies and diseconomies of scale are exactly in balance over a particular range of output.
 When a firm is at constant returns to scale, an increase in all inputs leads to a proportionate increase in output but to an extent.

 A production function showing constant returns to scale is often called ‘linear and homogeneous’ or ‘homogeneous of the first degree.’
 For example, the Cobb-Douglas production function is a linear and homogeneous production function.

 In figure 1, stage III represents diminishing returns or decreasing returns.
 This situation arises when a firm expands its operation even after the point of constant returns.
 Decreasing returns mean that increase in the total output is not proportionate according to the increase in the input.
 Because of this, the marginal output starts decreasing (see table 1).
 Important factors that determine diminishing returns are managerial inefficiency and technical constraints.

 Clear and helpful information

 Vinu on October 21, 2018:

 It is very helpful article .l heartly said thank you.